Mac

 Important Concepts

-Full Charge Capacity: As the name suggests, it is the value up to which the battery is capable of running.
+Full Charge Capacity: As the name suggests, it is the value the battery can run up to.
 With time, this number reduces.

-Defective: Defective batteries are those, which do not work due to a potential defect in the manufacturing.
-If they become defective within a year, you will receive a new piece from Apple under the warranty period.
+Defective: Defective batteries do not work due to a potential defect in manufacturing.
+If they become faulty within a year, you will receive a new piece from Apple under the warranty period.

 Load: It is an indicator of the number of tasks being performed.
-More the number of tasks, heavier the load, and vice-versa.
+The more functions, the heavier the bag, and vice-versa.

 Battery Runtime: It is the amount of time the battery will run to support the laptop without the power source.
 It depends on the cycle count and load as well.

-Consumed: A battery is considered as consumed when the cycle count crosses its threshold.
+Consumed: A battery is finished when the cycle count crosses its threshold.

-Remaining Charge Capacity: It is the amount of power remaining in the battery.
+Remaining Charge Capacity: The amount of power remaining in the battery.

 Battery Life Optimization